What We Learned

 The Quick Check: Moving from "My Worth" to Business Sense

 The common advice is for women to just believe in themselves more and to "know their value," acting like the pay difference is only about lacking self-belief.
-This advice is actually very harmful in serious career talks.
+This advice is actually harmful in serious career talks.
 It suggests that if you are just confident enough, the work world will automatically pay you correctly.

 The Main Idea: Using Money Talk Instead of Feelings